seraphimofbrooklyn/seraphimofbrooklyn.github.io/_posts/2021-02-06-Collection of New Testament quotes about Vigilance.md

 I start here because this is a synopsis of spiritual warfare.
 When we take up our cross and decide to let God leads us into the wilderness, the tempter will come and try to lead us away from God.
 If we are hungry he will tempt us with gluttony.
 If we are lonely he will tempt us with lust and fornication.
 If we lack material wealth (or even have material wealth) he will tempt us with greed.
 In face of these temptations we must not fall asleep.

+### Matthew 5:8
+> Blessed are the pure in heart, For they shall see God.

+Without purifying our hearts we shall not see God.
+Such purity can only be achieved by guarding our hearts from temptation, and through the purifying grace of the Holy Trinity.
+It is even possible in this life to see God and to have true knowledge of Him through experiencing His light.

 ### **Matthew 5: 27-31, Matthew 18:9, Mark 9:47**

 > 27 You have heard that it was said to those of old, ‘You shall not commit adultery.’
 28 **But I say to you that whoever looks at a woman to lust for her has already committed adultery with her in his heart.** 29 **If your right eye causes you to sin, pluck it out and cast it from you; for it is more profitable for you that one of your members perish, than for your whole body to be cast into hell.** 30 And if your right hand causes you to sin, cut it off and cast it from you; for it is more profitable for you that one of your members perish, than for your whole body to be cast into hell.